What Causes Vein Disease? Top Risk Factors You Need To Know

 What is venous insufficiency?

 Our veins and arteries are responsible for carrying and distributing blood from our heart and throughout our entire body.
-Veins will return the blood back to the heart for oxygenation.
-Individual one-way valves in our veins, function to push our blood in one direction towards the heart, preventing the back-flow of blood.
+Veins will return the blood to the heart for oxygenation.
+Individual one-way valves in our veins function to push our blood in one direction towards the heart, preventing the back-flow of blood.

 Healthy veins allow for a continuous flow of blood from the limbs to the heart

 When these valves weaken, it becomes difficult to send blood from our limbs back to our heart.
-When this occurs, some of the blood flows backward, and pools in the veins of the leg, a condition known as venous insufficiency.
+When this occurs, some of the blood flows backward and pools in the veins of the leg, a condition known as venous insufficiency.

 What causes venous insufficiency?